david-hill/cloud/README.md

 customize_image.sh : Customize overcloud-full image<BR>
 undercloud_database_cleanup.sh : Cleans up mysql database<BR>

-# Deploying the Undercloud/Overcloud in KVM
+# Deploying the Undercloud/Overcloud on a KVM host

-# Deployment howto for virtual environment
 1. git clone https://github.com/david-hill/cloud on the KVM host
 2. Generate a root key as root (ssh-keygen -b 2048)
 3. Copy the public key on the KVM host in authorized_keys